HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Ergonomics Physical Therapists.

 Provide Recommendations: Based on the assessment, they recommend specific adjustments to your home or work environment, such as adjusting your chair height, monitor placement, or keyboard position.

-Educate and Train: They teach you proper posture, body mechanics, and strategies for managing your health and preventing injuries.
+Educate and Train: They teach you proper posture, body mechanics, and strategies to manage your health and prevent injuries.

 Suggest Tools and Modifications: They may suggest specialized ergonomic tools, such as wrist supports, standing desks, or other equipment modifications.